 So why do cats get the zoomies?
 We’re not entirely sure, but there are some interesting theories out there.
 One theory is that cats get the zoomies because they’re feeling playful and happy.

 Another theory is that it’s a way for them to release built-up energy, sort of like how humans might go for a run when they’re feeling stressed.
-Whatever the reason, we love watching our feline friends race around like maniacs!
-It’s definitely one of their most endearing qualities.

 Do you know why your cat zooms around the house at top speed every now and then?
 It’s called the “zoomies,” and it’s perfectly normal behavior for cats.